-Peloton instructs subscribers to reboot, but many customers have rebooted, restored the operating system (OS), and cleared the cache and still report problems.
+Peloton instructs subscribers to reboot, but many customers have rebooted, restored the operating system (OS), cleared the cache, and still report problems.
 Given that rebooting the system is a common response, you will need to do two things: test the speed and clear the cache.
 You can test the speed by tapping the WiFi symbol in the upper right corner of the screen.
 Once you arrive at the bottom of the screen, tap “Go.”
 To clear the cache, follow these steps:

 Clear the Cache

 - 1: Tap the same WiFi symbol at the corner of the screen.